 Raytheon will have a chase plane for all flights outside visual line of sight.
 The chase plane will be manned by a pilot and observer.
 Raytheon will comply with the FAA definition of observer.
 The roll of the observer will be to look for and call out all other air traffic.
 The observer will not have FTS capability.
 Voice communications between the chase aircraft and the UAS pilot at the Ground Control Station will be by VHF radio.
 In the event voice communication is broken with the chase aircraft for more than 1 minute, the UAS will be returned for landing.
 At any time during the flight, the UAS pilot will be able to take control and maneuver as required to avoid other aircraft as directed by the chase plane observer.
 In an emergency the UAS pilot can execute the terminate flight function built into the autopilot.
 The chase aircraft will be squawking 1200 or as assigned.
-The pilots of the chase aircraft and UAS will have a face to face formation brief prior to all chase flights.
+The crew of the chase aircraft will attend the flight brief prior to all chase flights.